 - Publishing quarterly newsletter for members.

-- Maintaining a website regarding the health, nutrition, behavior and care of rabbits as in-home companion animals.
+- Maintaining this website regarding the health, nutrition, behavior and care of rabbits as in-home companion animals.

 - Providing sanctuary to rabbits who have chronic health conditions or who need specialized, long-term care.